 - broader knowledge of career and graduate-study options

 One of the more significant skills CANES majors develop is language acquisition.
 Study of Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history and culture.
-In addition, the study of ancient languages shows discipline and perseverance, since they are such difficult languages to learn.
-Overall, you will have a wide variety of skills and talents to start you on the path to a rewarding career.
-Visit our website for more information.
+In addition, the study of ancient languages shows discipline and perseverance.
+Overall, you will have a wide variety of skills and talents to start you on the path to a rewarding career!
+Visit our Alumni page and our Career and Skill Development page for more information.

 - SuccessWorks